airbytehq/airbyte/docs/integrations/sources/secoda.md

 # Secoda API

-## Sync overview
+## Sync Overview

 This source can sync data from the [Secoda API](https://docs.secoda.co/secoda-api).
-At present this connector only supports full refresh syncs meaning that each time you use the connector it will sync all available records from scratch.
-Please use cautiously if you expect your API to have a lot of records.
+At present this connector only supports full refresh syncs, meaning that each time you use the connector, it will sync all available records from scratch.
+Please use it cautiously if you expect your API to have a lot of records.

 ## This Source Supports the Following Streams